web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [defaultNetworkId](/api/web3-core/class/Web3Config#defaultNetworkId)
-Each network has its own network ID.
-The defaultNetwork allows you to set the default network ID to increase code readability.
-If this parameter is not set, it will fetch the network ID from the connected RPC request.
+Each network has its own [network ID](https://docs.goquorum.consensys.io/concepts/network-and-chain-id).
+The `defaultNetworkId` option allows users to set the default network ID.
+If this option is not set, Web3 will fetch the network ID with an RPC request.

 The default value of `defaultNetworkId` is `undefined`.
 ```ts